Collective decision-making with higher-order interactions on $d$-uniform hypergraphs: The hypergraph Heterogeneous Mean Field

-To obtain a global view of the system fate as a function of the main parameters, Fig.~\ref{fig::ABM2d} illustrates the average fraction of agents holding opinion $A$, $\bar{\rho}_A$, obtained from the Agent Based Model on a $d$-uniform random hypergraph, as a function of the pooling error $\alpha$ and the quality ratio $Q$.
-Panels~(a) to~(d) correspond respectively to hyperedge sizes $d = 3$, $4$, $5$, and $20$.
-The results show that, for low pooling error levels ($\alpha \lesssim 1$), most agents tend to converge toward the best option, i.e., the one associated with the higher-quality opinion $A$ (red region).
+To obtain a global view of the system's fate as a function of the main parameters, Fig.~\ref{fig::ABM2drdsf} illustrates the average fraction of agents holding opinion $A$, $\bar{\rho}_A$, obtained from the Agent Based Model on a $d$-uniform random hypergraph (see panels~\ref{fig::ABM2drdsf}(a–d)) and on a scale-free $d$-uniform hypergraph (see panels~\ref{fig::ABM2drdsf}(e–h)), as a function of the pooling error $\alpha$ and the quality ratio $Q$.
+From left to right, the panels show results for different hyperedge sizes in both network types: Panels~\ref{fig::ABM2drdsf}(a,e) correspond to $d=3$, Panels~\ref{fig::ABM2drdsf}(b,f) to $d=4$, Panels~\ref{fig::ABM2drdsf}(c,g) to $d=5$, and Panels~\ref{fig::ABM2drdsf}(d,h) to $d=20$.
+Qualitatively, the results are nearly identical across the two types of hypergraphs, confirming the prediction of the analytical model presented above, which indicates that the system's behavior is influenced by the hyperedge size rather than the type of hypergraph.
+The same results also show that, for low pooling error levels ($\alpha \lesssim 1$), most agents tend to converge toward the best option, i.e., the one associated with the higher-quality opinion $A$ (red region).
 This convergence becomes even more pronounced as $Q$ decreases ($Q \ll 1$), corresponding to an easy decision problem as $Q_A>Q_B$, indeed the region of convergence to all-$A$ (red region) exists for larger value of $\alpha$.
 Conversely, when $Q$ approaches unity (i.e, $Q_A \approx Q_B$), the decision process becomes increasingly difficult due to the similarity in the quality of the two opinions.
-This leads to the coexistence of opinions $A$ and $B$ for vanishing pooling error, as illustrated in the panels of Fig.~\ref{fig::ABM2d} by values of $\bar{\rho}_A$ lower than one (see the color scale).
+This leads to the coexistence of opinions $A$ and $B$ for vanishing pooling error, as illustrated in the panels of Fig.~\ref{fig::ABM2drdsf} by values of $\bar{\rho}_A$ lower than one (see the color scale).
 However, as the pooling error $\alpha$ increases, the likelihood for the system to collectively select the best option---option $A$---decreases with increasing $Q$.
 Even for relatively simple decision problems, for instance $Q \approx 0.7$, larger pooling errors lead the system to converge toward a decision dead-lock state characterized by the coexistence of opinions $A$ and $B$.\\ These results reveal the effect of the parameter $d$, which characterizes the hyperedge (or group) size.
-As $d$ increases (see from panel~\ref{fig::ABM2d}(a) to panel~\ref{fig::ABM2d}(d)), the yellow–lime green region corresponding to $\bar{\rho}_A \approx [0.45, 0.65]$, representing the coexistence of the two opinions, becomes broader.
+As $d$ increases, the yellow–lime green region corresponding to $\bar{\rho}_A \approx [0.45, 0.65]$, representing the coexistence of the two opinions, becomes broader.
 This result shows that, for the same pooling error and even for moderate decision difficulty, larger groups exhibit a reduced ability to reach unanimous consensus.
 This highlights a paradox of large groups: instead of benefiting from collective intelligence, they may become more susceptible to collective error, leading the system into an indecisive state where opinions $A$ and $B$ coexist.